-An easy, delicious and pretty tomato pizza recipe, this Heirloom Tomato Pizza is perfect for Summer pizza nights.
+An easy, delicious and pretty fresh tomato pizza recipe, with heirloom tomatoes, is perfect for Summer pizza nights.
 Use some lovely summer heirloom tomatoes, for an extra special treat.

 Saturday night is often pizza night around here.
 It rarely starts with a plan.
 I put the dough on the night before and when dinner time rolls around, we just see what's around that's interesting to throw on the pizza.